langchain-ai/langgraph/docs/docs/cloud/how-tos/shared_state.md

     ```python
     # new thread for new conversation
     thread = await client.threads.create()
-    input = {"messages": [{"role": "human", "content": "where and what should i eat for dinner?
+    input = {"messages": [{"role": "user", "content": "where and what should i eat for dinner?
 Can you list some restaurants?"}]}
     # stream values
     async for chunk in client.runs.stream(
         thread["thread_id"],